 “Sometimes brutal in his critiques, incapable of concessions, he does us all good by his frankness. ”

-And the signatory of these pages, who combated his natural reservation and was his biographer, could take on his own account these few words.
+And the signatory of these pages, who combated his natural reserve and was his biographer — he could take on his own account these few words, too.

 But to those who would think that my admiration is dictated by a grateful friendship, I want to address that with two quotes — two judgments made by musicians regarding one of their colleagues.